-With every academic term of my performance degrees from the University of Michigan, I also took multiple courses beyond the required credits.
-Progressing levels in music composition, jazz studies, visual arts, or the literary arts comprised most of those courses.
-These extra pursuits took place alongside the high-proficiency training demanded by my performance curriculum.
+With every term of my performance study at the University of Michigan, I also took multiple courses beyond the required credits— music composition, jazz studies, visual arts, and literary arts comprising most of them.
+I never took a summer "off".
+Those courses took place alongside the high-proficiency training demanded by my performance curriculum.

-While absorbing those extracurriculars over the course of three degrees in Violin Performance, I developed artistic goals unique from many of my colleagues.
-Those forty-something extracurricular credits in music and the arts granted me development far beyond music alone.
-My exposure to history, geography, literature, and languages via the arts spanned our whole planet, letting me see and experience their direct relevancy to the violin.
+For 10 years, while incessantly absorbing extra knowledge and skills, I saw new and unique artistic goals become tangible.
+Those extracurriculars in music and the arts granted me development far beyond performance alone.
+My exposure to history, geography, literature, and languages through the arts spanned all observable space and time.
+I was allowed to see, find, and experience their direct relevancy and impact upon the violin.

-My goal strives beyond performance and informance alone, though.
+My full immersion over that decade as a student in higher education built more than a violinist— it built a well-rounded artist.
+As such, my goal strives beyond performance alone.
 My passion has always been to do what all of my inspiring teachers had done for me.
 I want to be a foundation for today’s aspiring violin talents to become the dynamic, far-reaching, culture-penetrating artists of tomorrow.

 When asked in a televised interview by PBS to "describe the best teacher in three words" I replied, “still a student.”
 I stand by this absolutely.
 My teachers all led by example, allowing students to see their process in real time.
 I observed that they never stopped learning, and remained humble enough to learn from anyone, anywhere.
 To quote cellist Yo-Yo Ma as he learned jazz in a live workshop with Wynton Marsalis, "Don't be too proud."
 My best and most-fulfilling years of performance, informance, and composition are still ahead of me.